xahooligan/Markdown-Previewer/README.md

 # [Markdown-Previewer](https://xahooligan.github.io/Markdown-Previewer/)
-A markdown previewer for a freecodecamp assignment
+A markdown previewer.
+You can write your own code and see it updated in realtime!